kaivi/ReactInlineEdit/README.md

 ### Optional props
 - `style`:`object` inline-style object
-- `activeStyle`:`style` inline-style replacement for when in edit mode
+- `activeStyle`:`object` inline-style replacement for when in edit mode
 - `className`:`string` CSS class name
 - `activeClassName`:`string` CSS class replacement for when in edit mode
 - `validate`:`function` boolean function for custom validation, using this overrides the two props below